Rock Art Moon Calendars

 Rock Art Moon Calendars from Negev Desert

 The average length of the lunar month is 29.5 days.
 The moon is visible for 28 days and then it disappears for the rest of the cycle.
-The rock art interpretation from Negev Desert, Fig. 2, resembles a centipede that forms a lunar calendar count.
+The rock art interpretation from Negev Desert, Fig. 2, resembles a centipede that forms a lunar calendar count with visible and rest days.
 The moon cycle counting principle is similar to the Lascaux Cave deer presented in Fig1.
 This imaginative creature has twenty-eight legs with a square at the end.
-Each leg corresponds to a day and when all counted they form a lunar cycle with the square that marks the moonless days symbolically covering the centipede last leg, a hint of the moon disappearance in the lunar cycle end.
+Each leg corresponds to a day and when all counted, by placing a stone on the centipede leg, they form a lunar cycle with the square at the leg that marks the moonless days.
+The square symbolically covers the centipede last leg, a hint of the moon’s disappearance in the lunar cycle end.

 Sin Moon Calendar, Negev Desert

-Fig.3 shows a Babylonian cylinder seal with the Moon-god Sin sitting on a throne.
+Sumerian knowledge spread over the Fertile Crescent region and neighboring kingdoms adopted astronomical observations from Sumer and utilized them in their calendars.
+For example, Fig.3 shows a Babylonian cylinder seal showing the Sumerian Moon-god Sin sitting on a throne.
 His outstretched hand greets the Moon that shines above.
-From this example, we see the influence of Sumerian astronomy in Israel in Negev Desert rock art.
+From this example, we see the direct influence of Sumerian astronomy in Negev Desert rock art.
 The seated figure in Fig.4, rock art from Negev Desert, is a copy of the Sumerian god Sin as evidenced by, the greeting form, the chair structure, the body posture, the outstretched hand, and they even wear the same shaped hat.
 On top of this rock art engraved 14 vertical lines that connect the Moon-god to the moon cycle.
 The cycle count proceeds by placing stone for each day passed, in both directions, which marks the full moon cycle.